Share Price:

 Our Commitments in Action

-To further drive representation and inclusivity, we have launched a number of initiatives to create opportunities for young, diverse talent, including our global creative arts scholarships programme in 2020.
+To further drive representation and inclusivity, we have launched a range of talent partnership and sponsorship programmes to create opportunities for both young and diverse talent, including our global creative arts scholarships programme in 2020.

-Designed to support the next generation of creative leaders from underrepresented communities, the scholarships provide more equal access to creative arts programmes at some of the world’s most esteemed creative institutions, including The New School’s Parsons School of Design in New York City, Institut Français de la Mode in Paris and Central Saint Martins in London, by assessing applicants on the basis of financial need as well as academic merit.
+Designed to support the next generation of creative leaders from underrepresented communities, the scholarships provide more equal access to creative arts programmes at some of the world’s most esteemed creative institutions, including Central Saint Martins in London and Institut Français de la Mode in Paris, by assessing applicants on the basis of financial need as well as academic merit.

-In 2023, we also announced a partnership with The BRIT School to support fashion education and help the school to continue to offer world-class facilities and educational off-site visits at no cost to families.
+In 2023, we also announced a partnership with The BRIT School in London to support their Fashion, Styling and Textiles course, and help the school continue to offer world-class facilities at no cost to families.
 As part of the partnership, we introduced a Stepping Stones Bursary Prize which offers two graduating year 13 students of global majority backgrounds financial support as they embark on a creative career.

-As part of our commitment to support inclusion we introduced a Global Parental Leave policy to set a consistent minimum standard for all of our colleagues.
+As part of our commitment to support inclusion we introduced a Global Parental Leave policy that sets a consistent minimum for all of our colleagues, regardless of gender.
 The policy offers all parents with twelve months continuous service – including biological mothers or fathers, adoptive parents, guardians or stepparents – an equal eighteen weeks of parental leave at full pay.

 To aid a smooth return to the workplace and help our colleagues balance caring for their new family with their career, our policy also offers new parents the opportunity to work 80% of their normal hours at full pay for a further four weeks on their return.

 We are committed to ensuring the programme remains effective through partner engagement.
-We continue to extend this work by supporting our programme partners with training sessions facilitated by our team, and we held two in-person community days for partners to come together to share best practice.
-This programme is now in place with 24 suppliers and 310 subcontractors, covering 52% of our EMEIA product supply chain and reaching over 20,547 workers.
+During FY 2024/25, the programme was expanded to four new partners and is now in place at 28 partners globally, including 315 subcontractors, covering 52% of our EMEIA product supply chain and reaching over 26,500 workers.

 To discover more about how we support inclusion, click here.